 - pinch of salt (about 1/4 tsp)

 - 1/3 to 1/2 cup dairy-free chocolate chips

 - Preheat oven to 350 F (SEE NOTE**)

 - In a mixing bowl, cream together vegan margarine and brown sugar.
 Add almond milk and vanilla and stir to combine.

-- In a separate bowl, whisk together flour, baking soda and baking powder.
+- In a separate bowl, whisk together flour, baking soda, baking powder and salt.